Shocking child rape loophole 'put an end to my childhood'

 "I was beaten black and blue every other day and raped constantly," she continued.

 "I didn't have anyone to turn to so I didn't think I had an out.
-When I tried to leave my husband reported me as a runaway and authorities took me back to him.
+When I tried to leave, my husband reported me as a runaway and authorities took me back to him.

 "It wasn't until much later I realised I was a victim of legal child rape."

 Laws have recently changed in the US state of Kentucky with the introduction of a bill that sets the minimum legal age for marriage at 17.
 But in half of the country's states, there is no legal minimum age for marriage, if statutory exceptions including parental or judicial consent, or pregnancy, are met.
-In those places, a 40-year-old man can, in theory, marry a five-year-old girl.
+In those places, a 40-year-old man can, in theory, marry a 5-year-old girl.

-Kansas University's Women, Gender and Sexuality Studies professor and chair Nicholas Syrett told news.com.au that in most states with no legal minimum age for marriage that an adult who had sex with a child of any age was immune from prosecution — as long as the act took place after the wedding.
+Kansas University's women, gender and sexuality studies professor and chair Nicholas Syrett told news.com.au in most states with no legal minimum age for marriage an adult who had sex with a child of any age was immune from prosecution — as long as the act took place after the wedding.

 "Many statutory rape laws are written in such a way that if you're married to a person it's no longer considered statutory rape," he said.